 - Those interested in culture’s role in social justice movements

-The Craft Scotland Conference 2022 is a hybrid event.
-If you prefer to join in remotely, you can enjoy a live stream via Facebook of the Christopher Day glass demonstration (Thurs 17 Nov) and you can book a digital ticket for the symposium (Fri 18 Nov).
+The Craft Scotland Conference 2022 was a hybrid event.
+If you prefered to join in remotely, you could watch Christopher Day's glass demonstration via a live stream on Facebook (Thurs 17 Nov) and book a digital ticket for the symposium (Fri 18 Nov).

-The Craft Scotland Conference 2022 is supported by Craft Scotland, in partnership with Edinburgh College of Art (University of Edinburgh), National Museums Scotland, North Lands Creative, and the RAFT research group.
+The Craft Scotland Conference 2022 was supported by Craft Scotland, in partnership with Edinburgh College of Art (University of Edinburgh), National Museums Scotland and North Lands Creative.